Home . Bloodlines.net . Links . FAQ . E-Mail

 Race Record

-In 1754 he won the King's Plate at Ipswich, beating Lord Godolphin's Buffcoat colt, the Duke of Ancaster's Lizard (gr c 1750 Ancaster Starling) and Mr. Keck's Ruby (b c 1750 Regulus).
-Won £50 at Huntingdon.
-Won £50 at Newmarket October, beating Mr. Panton's Pytho (gr c 1750 Crab), Sir J. Moore's South (b c 1750 Regulus), Lord Portmore's Stately (ch f 1750 Mogul), the Duke of Cumberland's Shock (b c 1750 Shock) and 3 others.
+In 1754 he won the King's Plate at Ipswich, beating Lord Godolphin's Buffcoat colt, Mr Keck's Ruby (b c 1750 Regulus), and the Duke of Ancaster's Lizard (gr c 1750 Ancaster Starling).
+Won £50 at Huntingdon, beating Lord March's Smart.
+Won £50 at Newmarket October, beating Mr Panton's Pytho (gr c 1750 Crab), Sir John Moore's South (b c 1750 Regulus), Lord Portmore's Stately (ch f 1750 Mogul), the Duke of Cumberland's Shock (b c 1750 Shock) and 3 others.

-In 1755 he won 50 sovereigns at Newmarket, defeating Mr. Fenwick's Syphon (ch c 1750 Squirt), the Duke of Cumberland's Marske (br c.1750 Squirt), Mr. Keck's Ruby (b c 1750 Regulus) and 4 others.
-Won the King's Plate at Burford, beating Mr. Martindale's Adolphus (ro c 1750 Regulus) and Mr. Dutton's Boreas.
+In 1755 he won 50 sovereigns at Newmarket, defeating Mr Fenwick's Syphon (ch c 1750 Squirt), the Duke of Cumberland's Marske (br c.1750 Squirt), Mr Keck's Ruby (b c 1750 Regulus) and 4 others.
+Won the King's Plate at Burford, beating Mr Martindale's Adolphus (ro c 1750 Regulus) and Mr Dutton's Boreas.
 Won £50 at Newmarket October, beating 2 others "very easily".

-Antelope
+Antelope (GB)

+bu c 1760 (Brilliant - Mare, by Bumper).
+Sire Line Alcock's Arabian.
+Family 27.
 Antelope, owned by William Everett of Newmarket, was described as a beautiful, strong, substantial horse.
 Racing from 1763 to 1767 he recorded victories in seven King's Plates along with three other wins.
 His Royal Plates came at Burford, Lichfield, Guildford (walk-over), Winchester, Canterbury, Lewes and Salisbury.
 He later covered at Thomas Stamford's at Newmarket for a fee of three guineas.
 His best known son was Colonel Hunt's Gem (bu c 1770) who won the 120 guineas Hunters' Stakes at Chelmsford and the King's Plate at Canterbury in 1776.